Skip to main content

 Adam Bink Headshot

 Adam is an advocacy and communications strategist with more than 20 years’ experience.
 He has worked in nearly every advocacy landscape to successfully create change – from city council to Congress, courtroom to ballot measure to corporate boardroom.
-The Jewish tenet of “tikkun olam” (repair the world), along with the experiences of advocates like Harvey Milk, Rep. John Lewis, and Sen. Edward M. Kennedy inspire Adam to pursue social justice.
+The Jewish tenet of “tikkun olam” (repair the world), along with the experiences of advocates like Harvey Milk, Rep. John Lewis and Sen. Edward M. Kennedy inspire Adam to pursue social justice.

-An intellectually curious advocate, Adam is recognized for his expertise in a diverse set of fields, including affordable housing and homelessness, environmental conservation, climate change, health care, issues affecting LGBTQIA+ people, transportation and women’s health.
-Adam is sought after for his skills in campaign management, crisis communications and rapid-response advocacy work.
-His clients have included Helen Diller Family Foundation, Education Reimagined, Environmental Defense Fund, Farm to Fork Initiative, Health Care Without Harm, William and Flora Hewlett Foundation, Housing California, Jackson Hole Conservation Alliance, Linden Trust for Conservation, National Academies of Sciences, Engineering and Medicine, National Domestic Violence Hotline, Oregon Metro, Partnership on AI, Regional Greenhouse Gas Initiative, Seventh Generation, TIME’S UP Legal Defense Fund, and Walton Family Foundation.
+An intellectually curious advocate, Adam is recognized for his expertise in affordable housing and homelessness, climate change, environmental conservation, health care, issues affecting LGBTQIA+ people and transportation, among others.
+His clients have included the Helen Diller Family Foundation, EDF + Business, William and Flora Hewlett Foundation, Global Impact, Habitat for Humanity, Housing California, McKnight Foundation, Marin Community Foundation, Natural Resources Defense Council, National Academies of Sciences, Engineering and Medicine, Oregon Metro, Seventh Generation, Sewanee/University of the South, TIME’S UP Legal Defense Fund, and Walton Family Foundation.
+In 2024, he joined the National Academy of Medicine's Communications Advisory Group as well as the Clean RIDES Network Communications Working Group.

 Adam joined Spitfire from UltraViolet, where he led women’s health campaigns.
 His successful campaigns include: